The department of Computer Science has two online graduate programs:

 Online Graduate Certificate Program in CIS

 The primary goal of this program is to give instructors from two-year colleges and technical colleges the opportunity to obtain 18 hours of graduate course work in their teaching field (CIS).
 The program was created for instructors, but it is not limited only to them.
-This certificate program includes courses which reflects current industry trend.
+This certificate program includes courses which reflect the current industry trend.
 Because of its online format students can take up to six graduate classes (18 credit hours) and complete their study in one year.
 Students who are willing to enroll in this program should meet regular admission requirements for MS Computer Science program.
 After taking 18 credit hours, students can continue to take courses toward to the MS in CS degree.

-The distinct features of both the program are:
+The distinct features of both programs are: